memopemo/LegendOfDipc/design-doc/obtainables.md

 ![Alt text](imgs/spr_item_wall_shield.png)

-Allows the player to create a solid wall to block projectiles (that can be destroyed when hitting a wall), and stop enemy movement.
+Allows the player to create up to 3 solid walls to reflect projectiles and stop enemy movement.

+Puzzles can be made where the player must set up walls to reflect a projectile and hit a switch or something.

 - When the key-item button is pressed, the wall-sheild is created.
 - The key-item button is disabled unless near the wall-shield.